 Can a Relationship Survive Betrayal?

 Betrayal in a marriage is any situation where one spouse is disloyal to their commitment to the other spouse.
-The deepest and most painful betrayal that exists is infidelity.
-Infidelity causes a great deal of heartbreak and grief through its undermining of the marriage’s foundation.
+The deepest and most painful forms of betrayal that exists is infidelity.
+Infidelity causes a family members great deal of heartbreak and grief through its undermining of the marriage’s foundation.

 Affairs look differently depending on the couple in question.
-For some, infidelity might include an emotional affair or an online relationship.
-For others, the affair may exist as a physical relationship and connection with someone outside of the marriage, which wasn’t previously agreed upon (as it might be with polyamous couples).
+For some, infidelity might include other forms of an emotional affair or an online relationship.
+For others, the affair may exist as a physical relationship and connection with someone outside of the marriage, which wasn’t previously agreed upon between romantic partners (as it might be with polyamous couples).
 Whatever the affair looks like, it doesn’t negate the pain and hurt that results from the betrayer’s actions.

 15 Steps to Get Over Betrayal In A Marriage